Gender Recognition Act 2004: Post-2013

 These concerns were ameliorated somewhat by the passage of the Marriage (Same Sex Couples) Act 2013, since marriage is now available to both opposite-sex and same-sex couples alike.
-Under the current law, when a married couple includes a transgender person, the marriage may continue if the transgender person's spouse consents to the marriage continuing.
+Under the current law, when a married couple includes a transgender person, the transgender person’s spouse must either give their approval for the change in legal gender, or else divorce.
 This has been described, and opposed, by transgender activists as a "spousal veto" on their legal transition.
-In 2019, the Liberal Democrats included the removal of the "spousal veto" as part of their manifesto.
+In 2019 and again in 2024, the Liberal Democrats included the removal of the "spousal veto" as part of their manifesto.
 Baroness Barker introduced a private member's bill to amend the law in 2019.
+By contrast, some gender critical wives of trans women with Gender Recognition Certificates have called the provision a "spousal exit clause", suggesting it is required to protect heterosexual women from "being trapped in legally same sex marriages that they did not sign up to".

-Reform Bill in Scotland
+Reform bill in Scotland

 In March 2022, the Gender Recognition Reform (Scotland) Bill was formally introduced in the Scottish Parliament.
-If enacted, this bill would have amended the Gender Recognition Act and changed the process of applying for a GRC.
+If enacted, this bill would have amended the Gender Recognition Act in Scotland and changed the process of applying for a GRC.
 Under the changes, applicants would no longer have needed to prove having lived for two years in their acquired gender and would no longer have had to obtain a gender dysphoria diagnosis.
 Instead, they would have been required to make a statutory declaration that they intend to remain permanently in their acquired gender.
 In addition, applications would have been handled by the Registrar General for Scotland instead of a UK-wide gender recognition panel.
 The UK Government has ruled out implementing similar changes in England and Wales.
 The bill passed by a vote of 86–39 within the Scottish Parliament on stage three in December 2022.
-On 17 January 2023, the UK Government used Section 35 of the Scotland Act 1998 to prevent the bill from being proposed for Royal Assent, the first such time Section 35 has been used.
+On 17 January 2023, the UK Government used Section 35 of the Scotland Act 1998 to prevent the bill from being proposed for royal assent, the first such time Section 35 has been used.